TerrenceGao/R-for-Data-Science-learning-notes/R4DSP1.md

 ![plot of chunk unnamed-chunk-16](./image/unnamed-chunk-16-1.png)

 3. We might want to draw greater attention to the statistical transformation in our code.
-For example, we might use `stat_summary()`, which summarises the y values for each unique x value, to draw attention to the summary that we??re computing:
+For example, we might use `stat_summary()`, which summarises the y values for each unique x value, to draw attention to the summary that we're computing:

 ```r